This traditional Chinese dumplings recipe makes the best homemade dumplings and is surprisingly easy, if a little time consuming.

 To Make the Filling

-- In a large bowl, mix all the above ingredients except the cabbage.
+- In a large bowl, mix the pork, green onion, ginger, sesame oil, salt, soy sauce, vegetable oil and egg.
+(I use my hands for this but you could also use a stand mixture if you prefer).
 Make sure it is well mixed.
 Set aside to marinate for 1-2 hours.

-- Cut the cabbage across into thin strips.
+- Meanwhile, cut the cabbage across into thin strips.
 Now chop the strips into very small pieces.

 - Mix the cabbage into the marinated pork.